Weight calculation (window)

 For instructions, see above the table.

-Here you can specify the weight factor Opter should use for weight calculation of extra dimensions and choose whether an extra dimension should be calculated individually or whether you want two or more to be added together.
+Here you can specify which weighting factor Opter should use for the weight calculation of extra dimensions, and choose whether the extra dimensions should be calculated individually, or whether two or more should be added together.

 For instructions, see above the table.